Improving DM estimates using low-frequency scattering-broadening estimates

-Thereafter, these $\alpha$ measurements can be used to obtain the pulse profiles without scatter-broadening and therefore, provide more reliable measurements of DM.
-We use the same high-frequency template convolved with the scattering function, $\exp({-\phi/\tau_{sc}})$ but with the values of $\tau_{sc}$ estimated from the previous step to obtain a convolved profile, $T$.
+These $\alpha$ measurements can be now used to reconstruct the pulse profiles without scatter-broadening and thereby obtain the pulse phase (pulse position) corrected for scattering.
+A fit to these pulse phases across the band therefore provide more reliable measurements of DM.
+This is the improved technique presented in this paper, where we use the same high-frequency template convolved with the scattering function, $\exp({-\phi/\tau_{sc}})$ but this time with the values of $\tau_{sc}$ estimated from the previous step to obtain a convolved profile, $T$.
 The sum-of-squared difference between the convolved profile and the observed scatter-broadened profile is given by:

 where $P_i$ and $T_i$ are the $i$-th bin amplitudes of the observed scatter-broadened profile and convolved profile respectively. $R^2$ is minimized (least square minimization), keeping $\tau_{sc}$ fixed to the parameter estimated in the previous step and allowing the amplitude ($a$) and peak position ($b$) of the convolved pulse profile to vary.
 The residuals after the fitting are given by: